collinmurch/collinmurch.github.io/src/posts/test-post.md

 excerpt: A tiny sample article used to ensure the blog pipeline works end to end.
 ---

-# Test Post

-This is a test post to test markdown rendering with static sites.
+This is a post to test markdown rendering with static sites.

 Here's some **bold** text and some *italic* text.